hikarii-dev/hikarii-dev/README.md

 Plugins that were given to me for refinement and improvement: ReferralSystem, Cases-System.

-Plugins made simply out of boredom without optimization and pretty folder structures: OrbitalStrike
+Plugins made simply out of boredom without optimization and pretty folder structures: OrbitalStrike, Teleport, Social, Kits, PlayerUtils.

 ## Let's talk!